whiskeywolke/Service-Mesh-Evaluation/README.md

-# This Repository holds the content of the work I done for P1
+# This Repository holds the content of the work I have done for P1

 ## Description of folders & Files
 - bookinfo